darkanakin41/download-search/README.md

 For connected users :
 * Create a profil page
 * Create an edit password page
-* Display a calendar of upcoming episodes from TV Shows
 * Add a notification system when a new episode is out on a TV Show or Animes subscribed
 * Add a checkbox which save if the episode/movie have been downloaded